Local Government Act 1894

 The Local Government Act 1894 (56 & 57 Vict. c.
-73) was an Act of the Parliament of the United Kingdom that reformed local government in England and Wales outside the County of London.
-The Act followed the reforms carried out at county level under the Local Government Act 1888.
+73) was an act of the Parliament of the United Kingdom that reformed local government in England and Wales outside the County of London.
+The act followed the reforms carried out at county level under the Local Government Act 1888 (51 & 52 Vict. c.
+41).
 The 1894 legislation introduced elected councils at district and parish level.

 The principal effects of the act were: